Shareholder protection is a form of life assurance.

 Family members rarely want to inherit private company shares.
 They usually want the cash equivalent of their value.
 Selling shares of private companies is difficult.
 Restrictions on who may buy the shares may exist.
 They are notoriously hard to value.
 Especially if a major shareholder has recently died.
 Without advanced planning, this enables buyers to dictate the price potentially to the detriment of the deceased’s family.

 The surviving shareholders are usually dependent on the business for their livelihoods and so do not want people unfamiliar with it to have control over how it is run.
 Further, they may feel an obligation to provide for the deceased’s family which may cause financial strain on the company.

-A shareholder protection arrangement can give both parties what they want and uncouple the financial security of the deceased’s family from the firm.
+Shareholder protection gives both parties what they want and uncouples the financial security of the deceased’s family from the firm.

 What Should I Do Next?

 Please contact us to discuss shareholder protection schemes.